top of page

 Whilst discovering Hong Kong through the arts, my artistic approach has been strongly influenced by the 3D photocollage technic that I learnt with a local visual arts teacher.
-I fully adopted this meticulous medium that I like to combine with other tactile technic like embroidery on photography, and started three series of collages showing Hong Kong: the cinemas, the flora and the Cheung Chau island houses.
+I fully adopted this meticulous medium that I like to combine with other tactile technic like embroidery on photography, and started some series of collages featuring Hong Kong aesthetics or disappearing icons: the cinemas, the neon signs, flora, houses and corner buildings...

 I like the way it makes the impact on the viewer more tangible.
 How the deployed and layered image enables a more "physical" experience between the viewer and the picture.